knaidu/problem-solving/strings/substring_check.md

 ## Time complexity

-O(mn), where m is the length of string s, and n is the lenght of substring sub.
+O(mn), where m is the length of string s, and n is the length of substring sub.